mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$

 #### What is a non-disjoint event?
-Disjoint Events, by definition, can not happen at the same time.
+Disjoint events, by definition, can not happen at the same time.
 A synonym for this term is mutually exclusive.
 Non-disjoint events, on the other hand, can happen at the same time.
 For example, a student can get grade A in Statistics course and A in History course at the same time.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/nondisjoint_events.png?raw=true)